 Most web browsers offer a Do Not Track feature.
 You can always activate it, but most websites don't honor it.

-Use a VPN for global anonymity
+Use a VPN for anonymous browsing

 You can easily find many VPN services online.
 Most of them will ensure anonymous surfing.
-And some of them (like PureVPN) will even provide you with a stealth browser.
+And some of them will even provide you with a stealth browser.
 It's a browser designed specifically to ensure you're browsing anonymously.

 This was my guide: Anonymous Browsing | How to hide your traces online?
 Stay tuned for more articles coming soon.